 ‘Love & Hip Hop’ Star Seeks Restraining Order

-ATLANTA (CN) – A star of the “Love & Hip Hop: Atlanta” reality show on Tuesday filed a motion for a restraining order in Fulton County Superior Court against a fellow cast member.
+ATLANTA (CN) – A star of the “Love & Hip Hop: Atlanta” reality show moved for a restraining order Tuesday in Fulton County Superior Court against a fellow cast member.

 In the filing, Mimi Faust claims Joseline Hernandez accused Faust’s father of child molestation and posted multiple comments on social media about his sexual behavior.